 I am victim of domestic abuse.
 I did not know it's a violation to have third-party contact me during 72-hour no contact.
-This occurred several months ago, twice, one and two days after the incident.
-Can they still be charged?
-I just discovered it's a violation today.
+Help?

 You should retain an attorney to investigate this.
 You are not telling us enough here to help you.
 3rd party contact violations usually refer to the defendant reaching out to the alleged victim through a third party, which is a violation.
 The opposite scenario, where you reach out through a third party to the defendant, may not even be a violation for you but might get the defendant into horrible trouble.
 Your attorney, on the other hand, is under no restrictions and is free to contact everybody, so that's who should be doing this, not you.

 Please forgive my typos if I am answering this by phone.
 If any answer on AVVO helps you, mine or someone else's, please mark it as "helpful" or "best answer" to help AVVO know which answers to show others.
 Answering this question does not make me your attorney or entitle your information to attorney/client privilege, but you can post comments here for clarifications, etc. You can also see past answers to similar questions on AVVO , or see over fifteen years of past answers at https://www.avvo.com/attorneys/53566-wi-jay-nixon-1529181/answers.html .
 See 15 years of past answers at http://www.lawguru.com/answers/attorney_control_panel/answered.
 Answers are not intended as legal advice, may contain attorney advertising materials and may, along with questions, be used in public attorney advertising materials, unless you request otherwise.
 All answers and questions on public websites are public documents which do not enjoy attorney client privilege.